Robust Aggregation for Federated Learning: The Smoothed Weiszfeld Algorithm: Convergence Analysis

 \subsection{Comparison to Previous Work}

 We compare the results proved in the preceding section to prior work on the subject.

-\myparagraph{Comparison to \citet{beck15weiszfeld}} They present multiple different variants of the Weiszfeld algorithm.
-For a particular choice of initialization, they can guarantee that a rate of the order of $1/\widetilde \nu t$.
-It is not clear how This choice of initialization can be implemented using a secure average oracle since, if at all.
-This is because it requires the computation of all pairwise distances $\norm{w_k - w_{k'}}$.
+\myparagraph{Comparison to \cite{beck15weiszfeld}} The authors present multiple different variants of the Weiszfeld algorithm.
+For a particular choice of initialization, they can guarantee that a rate of the order of $1/\widetilde \nu R$.
+It is not clear how this choice of initialization can be implemented using a secure average oracle since, if at all.
+This is because it requires the computation of all pairwise distances $\norm{w_i - w_{i'}}$.
 Moreover, a naive implementation of their algorithm could be numerically unstable since it would involve division by small numbers.
 Guarding against division by small numbers would lead to the smoothed variant considered here.
 Note that our algorithmic design choices are driven by the federated learning setting.

-\myparagraph{Comparison to \citet{beck15convergence}} He studies general alternating minimization algorithms, including the Weiszfeld algorithm as a special case, with a different smoothing than the one considered here.
-While his algorithm does not suffer from numerical issues arising from division by small numbers, it always suffers a bias from smoothing.
-On the other hand, the smoothing considered here is more natural in that it reduces to Weiszfeld's original algorithm when $\norm{z\pow{t} - w_k} > \nu$, i.e., when we are not at a risk of dividing by small numbers.
-Furthermore, the bound in Thm.~\ref{eq:weiszfeld:main} exhibits a better dependence on the initialization $z\pow{0}$.
+\myparagraph{Comparison to \cite{beck15convergence}} The author studies general alternating minimization algorithms, including the Weiszfeld algorithm as a special case, with a different smoothing than the one considered here.
+While their algorithm does not suffer from numerical issues arising from division by small numbers, it always suffers a bias from smoothing.
+On the other hand, the smoothing considered here is more natural in that it reduces to Weiszfeld's original algorithm when $\norm{v\pow{r} - w_i} > \nu$, i.e., when we are not at a risk of dividing by small numbers.
+Furthermore, the bound in \Cref{eq:weiszfeld:main} exhibits a better dependence on the initialization $v\pow{0}$.